 In our review list, no knife is equipped with more features than the Classic.
-His day-to-day use, especially for those in more cosmopolitan or business settings, the small suite of tools on the Classic is all one needs.
+In day-to-day use, especially for those in more cosmopolitan or business settings, the small suite of tools on the Classic is all one needs.
 When carried primarily for personal grooming, the Classic is essentially a comprehensive tool in a micro package.
 The blade, file, and scissors together rival even the most complete manicuring kits.
 And you can slice an apple with it.
 And cut your fishing line.
 And tighten the squeaky screw under your office chair.
 And tweeze that paper clip from between the keys of your computer keyboard.
 And trim the corners from your tent repair tape.
 And the list goes on and on…

 The OutdoorGearLab testing team heartily recommends the Victorinox Classic SD knife for everyday carry for those who are otherwise reluctant to carry a knife.
 If you're the person who asserts that you'll never need a knife handy, we challenge you to stow this small device on your keys and keep tabs of the times your pride requires you to overlook its handiness.
 Eventually, you will relent and fully embrace the productivity and utility you gain as a pocket knife carrier.